NCVI Breast Pump: A Comprehensive Guide for Modern Moms - Go Mommy

 Sign Likely Cause What to Try

-Low output despite time Fit off; level too high/low; stress or posture Re-center; test one insert size up/down; choose a level you can relax into; sit tall or recline slightly; try a 60–90s warm-up.
+Low output despite time Fit off; level too high/low; stress or posture Re-center; test one insert size up/down; choose a level you can relax into; sit tall or recline slightly.

 Rubbing / hot spots Tunnel too tight or off-center Leave 1–2 mm clearance; switch insert size; use a supportive bra so cups stay level.